ArthurFerreira2/Herve/README.md

 Program terminated
 ```

-The traces of the execution were redirected into the **trace** file :
+The traces of the execution were redirected into the **traces** file :

 ```
 $ cat traces